Raccoon Eyes From Tanning – How To Fix And Prevent

 - Slowly expand the area by rubbing and circling towards the outside of the lighter circle.

-- Do not pull or rub the skin too hard, it is a delicate area and you could cause damage to your skin.
+- Do not pull or rub the skin too hard; it is a delicate area, and you could cause damage to your skin.

 By blending the foundation towards the outside of the lighter circle, you will be creating a very natural, even tone.
-There should be no visible color difference left if these steps are followed correctly, and your raccoon eyes will be completely covered and gone.
-It doesn’t have to be too much of a chore if you are used to applying make-up every day, you just need to get into the habit of focussing on the raccoon eyes.
+There should be no visible colour difference left if these steps are followed correctly, and your raccoon eyes will be completely covered and gone.

 3. Apply Powder

 The benefit of translucent powder is that you can still use it even after losing your tan.
-A good powder brush will set the powder evenly and not too heavy on the skin.
+A good powder brush will set the powder evenly and not be too heavy on the skin.

 How to Avoid Raccoon Eyes From Tanning

 If you are not too keen on having to apply foundation when you want to cover up the lighter circles around your eyes, there are a few ways to avoid getting raccoon eyes in the first place.
-In no way must you avoid wearing eye protection, but there are ways to get around the lighter circles caused by the very important tanning goggles.

 1. Reposition Your Tanning Goggles

 While under the ultraviolet rays in the tanning bed, you can keep repositioning your eye goggles, moving them around to sit on different areas around your eyes.
-You should keep your eyes covered at all times, but the outside of the goggles can be moved every so often so that the different areas around the eyes can be tanned.

 2. Disposable Eye Wear

 Instead of using the tanning goggles that are on offer at the tanning salon, you can opt to bring along your own disposable eyewear.
-Some tanning salons may offer these, but they might come with an additional charge, so be sure to check beforehand.

-Disposable goggles can only be used once, but they are more hygienic than using shared goggles.
+Disposable goggles can only be used once, but they are more hygienic than shared goggles.
 The disposable goggles are adhesive stickers that are folded into a cone and placed over the eyes.
-The surface area around the eyes is smaller, so there is more skin being tanned in the tanning bed.

 Types of Tanning Goggles

-Find out from your tanning salon if they have your favorite pair of tanning goggles available, if not then it is worthwhile to buy your own and take them along with you when you go for a tan.
-There are so many options available online; you just need to spend some time looking for what you want and what suits you.
-Here are some of the different types of tanning goggles available for you to use.
+Check with your tanning salon to see if they have your favourite pair of tanning goggles available; if not, it is worthwhile to buy your own and take them with you when you go for a tan.

 Strapped Goggles

 Some tanning goggles come with straps to keep the goggles securely in place.
-The upside is that the goggles will be held firmly in place while you tan, even when you turn around in the bed.
-The downside is that the side strips and strap over the bridge of your nose will cause tan lines.
-These are less than ideal, but some goggles have adjustable straps that allow you to loosen them, moving the strap around while tanning hoping to avoid tan lines.
+The upside is that the goggles will be held firmly in place while you tan, even when you turn around in bed.

 Adhesive Goggles

-Adhesive goggles are a one-use option for tanning.
-They stick on your eyelids and form a cone shape.
-They minimize tan lines and cover a small surface area around the eyes.
-The adhesive eye protection stickers allow you to move around in the tanning bed and stand up afterward.
-They are generally more hygienic than reusable goggles, especially if you are sharing the goggles with other customers at the tanning salon.
+They minimise tan lines and cover a small surface area around the eyes.
+The adhesive eye protection stickers allow you to move around in the tanning bed and stand up afterwards.

 No-Strap Goggles